 Reference photo of your chosen animal

-Choose Your Animal
+Choose Your Animal (Black and White Drawing Reference)

 Pick an animal that you feel connected to—one that inspires you or makes you curious.